biomathcode/famcare/apps/client/README.md

 -[x] Create Diet plan
 -[x] Add Calendar View - p0
 -[x] Add validation in forms - p0
+-[] Add Data isolation By userId - p0
+-[] remove the lib/api.ts -> lib/db/queries.ts - p0

+-[] For the medicines tab, user is not able to add any medicines, if new  - p0

 -[] Refactor and save the data in the chat system backend and not on the frontend -[] Add loading states - p1